mniemiro/site/content/about.md

 ## About My Notes

-For the most part, my notes will include anything I have written that is (i) small in scope, (ii) not written for some major assignment, and (iii) coherent to general readers.

-As a personal project, I try to write at least one short note every 2-4 weeks focusing on a topic I feel I ought to understand better.
+As a personal project, I try to write short and focused notes about topics I think I ought to understand better.
+Writing these is helpful to me, and hopefully helpful to others.